DUALFloodGNN: Physics-informed Graph Neural Network for Operational Flood Modeling: Methodology

 Following this interpretation, the same generated messages are used to simultaneously update both embedding types.
 To update the current embedding of node $i$, messages $m_{ji}$ are aggregated through summation, improving the model's expressive power in identifying the underlying graph structure~\cite{Xu2019}.
 The aggregated value is fed to a parametrized fully connected layer to generate the updated node embeddings $h^{(l+1)}$:

 The updated edge embeddings $e_{ij}^{(l+1)}$ are directly overwritten with the message $m_{ji}$ at each edge, inspired by the approach of Ashraf et al.~\shortcite{Ashraf2024}.

-Residual connections are added at each node, and edge updates are made to stabilize predictions.
+Residual connections are added at each node and edge update to stabilize predictions.
 From a hydrological perspective, these update operations are physically meaningful, as messages $m_{ji}$ symbolize flow between regions and their sum $\Sigma_{j \in \mathcal{N}(i)} m_{ji}$ for node $i$ would represent the net water flux in that region.

 \paragraph{Decoder.}

 After the processor block, the final embedding matrices of the nodes and edges, $\mathbf{H}^L$ and $\epsilon^L$, are translated back to the prediction feature space through a decoder, generating the final output of the model.
 Similar to the encoder, two separate modules are used to produce predictions for each type of structure.
 This decoding operation can be summarized by Eqs.~\ref{eq:node_decoder} \&~\ref{eq:edge_decoder} as